-A desktop study using PastMap has highlighted six Listed Buildings (Category B and C) within 300m of the scheme; the closest of which is the Tarbet Hotel (LB832) which is located adjacent to the southbound carriageway.
-At its nearest point, the building is separated from the A83 southbound carriageway by approximately 2m of paved pedestrian footpath.
+There are approximately 35 Listed Buildings within 300m of the scheme.
+The nearest of these is the category C listed 'Ardross Street, Highland Regional Council Buildings' (LB35144) which is located to the east of the A82 at the northern scheme extent.
+At its nearest point, the building is separated from the A82 southbound carriageway by approximately 2m paved pedestrian footpath.
+All remaining Listed Buildings are set back at least 75m from the scheme extent.